Hemingway and Errol Flynn at El Floridita in the '50s

 Hemingway's room at the Hotel Ambos Mundos in Old Havana

 Founded on November 16, 1519, the township of San Cristobal de La Habana celebrated its 298th birthday in 1817.
 At that time Havana was a city of just over 84,000 inhabitants, protected by a system of fortresses and walls from the constant siege of corsairs and pirates.

 The wall divided the city in two: the walled portion, where the rich Spaniards and Cuban-born whites resided: and the portion outside the wall, inhabited by poor blacks and country folk, who entered and exited the walled city every day.

-One of the main access points to the walled city was the Monserrate gate, with it’s entrance on Obispo Street and it’s exit on O'Reilly Street.
-Like the other gates, it opened at a set time in the morning and closed at a set time at night, signalled by cannon blasts at the San Carlos de la Cabana Fortress.
+One of the main access points to the walled city was the Monserrate gate, with its entrance on Obispo Street and it’s exit on O'Reilly Street.
+Like the other gates, it opened at a set time in the morning and closed at a set time at night, signaled by cannon blasts at the San Carlos de la Cabana Fortress.

 At that time there was an open bar from which it was possible to observe passers by.
 The 10-meter-long mahogany bar and the same Corinthian friezes remain today.
 In the 1910's it incorporated a restaurant area, headed by French chef Lapont.